-Does the financial services provider have to follow your recommendation?
+Does the financial services provider have to follow your decision?

-Yes, any recommendation or determination is binding on the financial services provider.
+Yes, our final decision is binding on the financial services provider.

-Do I have to accept your recommendation or determination?
+Do I have to accept your final decision?

 No. If you remain unsatisfied, you are able to take other action, such as legal action.

-If you do accept our recommendation or determination, it has to be in full and final settlement of your claim, and we will ask you to sign a “full and final” settlement form before your financial services provider pays you any compensation.
+If you do accept our final decision, it has to be in full and final settlement of your claim, and we will ask you to sign a “full and final” settlement form before your financial services provider pays you any compensation.

 THE FINANCIAL SERVICE PROVIDERS REGISTER (FSPR)